radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **AutoPlacement**: string: Indicates whether the host accepts any untargeted instance launches that match its instance type configuration, or if it only accepts Host tenancy instance launches that specify its unique host ID.
 * **AvailabilityZone**: string (Required): The Availability Zone in which to allocate the Dedicated Host.
 * **HostId**: string (ReadOnly, Identifier): Id of the host created.
+* **HostMaintenance**: string: Automatically allocates a new dedicated host and moves your instances on to it if a degradation is detected on your current host.
 * **HostRecovery**: string: Indicates whether to enable or disable host recovery for the Dedicated Host.
 Host recovery is disabled by default.
 * **InstanceFamily**: string: Specifies the instance family to be supported by the Dedicated Hosts.
 If you specify an instance family, the Dedicated Hosts support multiple instance types within that instance family.
 * **InstanceType**: string: Specifies the instance type to be supported by the Dedicated Hosts.
 If you specify an instance type, the Dedicated Hosts support instances of the specified instance type only.